Achill Island: Medieval overlordship

-Grace O'Malley's Castle
+Grace O'Malley

-Carrickkildavnet Castle is a 15th-century tower house associated with the O'Malley Clan, who were once a ruling family of Achill.
-Grace O' Malley, or Granuaile, the most famous of the O'Malleys, was born on Clare Island around 1530.
-Her father was the chieftain of the barony of Murrisk.
-The O'Malleys were a powerful seafaring family, who traded widely.
-Grace became a fearless leader and gained fame as a sea captain and pirate.
-She is reputed to have met Queen Elizabeth I in 1593.
-She died around 1603 and is buried in the O'Malley family tomb on Clare Island.
+Carrickkildavnet Castle, a 15th-century tower house, is associated with the O'Malley clan, who were once a ruling family on Achill.
+Grace O'Malley, known as Granuaile, the most famous of the O'Malleys, was born on Clare Island around 1530, the daughter of the chieftain of the barony of Murrisk.
+Under her leadership, the O'Malleys controlled the waters of the western seaboard, imposing tolls on ships passing through their territory.
+The family traded widely, and Grace herself gained fame as a sea captain and pirate, reputedly meeting Queen Elizabeth I in 1593 before her death around 1603; she is buried in the O'Malley family tomb on Clare Island.